becoming a notary

 Frequently asked questions

-How much does the average notary earn?
+How much does a notary earn on average?

 Chevron

-On average, a salaried notary earns between €30,000 and €60,000 gross per year.
-A notary with his own practice earns over 100,000 euros gross per year.
+On average, a salaried notary earns between 30,000 and 60,000 euros gross per year.
+A notary who owns a notarial practice earns more than 100,000 euros gross per year.

-Are notaries always in demand?
+Are notaries still in demand?

 Chevron